 If the company insider buys or sells shares but sticks with the stipulations put forth by the SEC and fills out the required forms, it’s not illegal.

-In fact, sometimes I even look for insider trading information to help choose trades … for example, if I see that a CEO has just loaded up on shares, I could look to that as a positive sign that the company is going places.
+In fact, sometimes I even look for insider trading information to help choose trades … For example, if a CEO loads up on shares, that could be a potential sign of company strength.

 Arguments for Legalizing Insider Trading

 You know what?
 Not everyone thinks that insider trading should be illegal.
 Why?
-Here are a few of the common reasons…
+Here are a few common reasons…

 For one, what can be considered insider trading often exists in a grey area.
 How does one define the difference between proprietary information and insider information?

 How does it differ from simply being the early bird and being on the receiving end of inside intel?
-Well, the answer is that there’s not always an easy answer to that.
+Well, there’s not always an easy answer to that.
 This can make it tough to determine when there’s wrongdoing at hand.